 This is the procedure used in the Hart metrology lab with the Hart sealed fixed point cells.
 Other procedures are sometimes employed in industry.

-All of the freezing points except tin are realized in a similar way.
+All of the freezing points except tin are realized in a similar way (see below for copper freeze point realization).